 To check if each split region is correctly defined, click once on a split; if it is a closed region, only that area will highlight.

 If the area highlights, double-click to open the Split Plane dialog to check or set the net assignment.
-Select the split plane's net name from the drop-down list in the dialog that includes all currently loaded nets for the design.
+Select the split plane's net name from the drop-down list in the dialog.

 Traditionally, a PCB power plane is designed as a negative, that is, the objects placed on a power plane layer become voids in the copper when the board is fabricated.
 This approach is used because it is more efficient to generate the output data this way, as the bulk of a plane layer is normally copper; voids in the copper are only needed in specific locations such as around non-connected pads, or as separation voids when the plane is divided into different voltage regions.

 As part of improving support for more complex power plane design, it is now possible to define power planes as polygons.
 Working in this mode does not affect the approach to designing a power plane; they are still defined in the negative - so placing an object creates a void in the copper, and they continue to be split into separate regions by placing a split line.